open-rmf/rmf_gym/README.md

 ## Vagrant Machine Image
 A `Vagrantfile` is provided to create a Virtual Machine with `rmf_gym` all set up.
 This could be a quick way to try out `rmf_gym`, although there is a performance penalty to it.

-Note that some devices might encounter a GLX context error, but others might not.
-I'm not entirely sure what's wrong yet.
+Note that some devices might encounter a GLX context error when running graphical interfaces like `rviz` and `gazebo` but others might not.
+I'm not entirely sure what's wrong yet, but it probably has to do with graphics drivers.

 [Install Vagrant](https://www.vagrantup.com/docs/installation) and [install VirtualBox](https://www.virtualbox.org/wiki/Linux_Downloads), then run:
 ```